ngli-me/godot_flappy_bird/README.md

 > The following features required to run Godot projects on the Web are missing: \
 > Cross Origin Isolation - Check web server configuration (send correct headers) \
 > SharedArrayBuffer - Check web server configuration (send correct headers)

-To fix this, [Fernando Gimenez](https://github.com/pijamarda) provided a [fix](https://github.com/godotengine/godot/issues/69020).
+To fix this, [Fernando Gimenez](https://github.com/pijamarda) provided a [python script](https://github.com/godotengine/godot/issues/69020).
 Run server.py with `python server.py`.

 Then, through `http://localhost:8000/build/flappybird.html` (assuming there is a build folder and an exported html file), you can access the game.